Shogun-1/deep-image-generation/README.md

 ## Instructions on how to use each bot
 ### Starting servers
 Before starting communication with bots, you need to launch the servers.
 Use `docker` for this.
+- **IMPORTANT**: please update your docker and docker-compose to the latest versions to ensure correct work of the application.
+- Using docker version `4.15` or above highly recommended.
 1. Just type the following command: `docker-compose up --build`.
 2. Wait for both servers (Telegram bot and email bot) to boot up.
 Check logs for information when both servers are ready.